AlfieFitch/AlfieFitch/README.md

 <h2> About Me: </h2>

-- 🔭 I’m currently working on Fill The Gapz
+- 🔭 I’m currently working on Fill The Gapz.

-- 🌱 I’m currently learning React and Electron
+- 🌱 I’m currently learning React and Electron.

-- 🎓 I'm currently studying Software Engineering at the University of Westminster
+- 🎓 I'm currently studying Software Engineering at the University of Westminster.

-- 👨‍💻 I first started coding 6 years ago in Python
+- 👨‍💻 I first started coding 6 years ago in Python.

 <h2> Skills: </h2>